-Title: Clinical Professor of Law; Faculty Director, East Bay Community Law Center; Executive Committee Member, Thelton E. Henderson Center for Social Justice
+Title: Clinical Professor of Law; Director, Policy Advocacy Clinic; Co-Director, Thelton E. Henderson Center for Social Justice

 Email Address: email@example.com

-Jeffrey Selbin was appointed clinical professor of law in 2006 and faculty director of the East Bay Community Law Center (EBCLC), Berkeley Law's community-based clinic.
+Jeffrey Selbin is a clinical professor of law, director of the Policy Advocacy Clinic, and co-faculty director of the Henderson Center for Social Justice.
+From 2006 to 2015, Selbin served as faculty director of the East Bay Community Law Center (EBCLC), Berkeley's community-based clinic.
 He founded EBCLC's HIV/AIDS Law Project in 1990 as a Skadden Fellow, and served as EBCLC's Executive Director from 2002 through 2006.
 During the 2010-11 academic year, Selbin was a visiting clinical professor at Yale Law School.
-He currently directs EBCLC’s Policy Advocacy Clinic.

 Selbin is active in local and national clinical legal education and anti-poverty efforts.
 In recent years, he chaired the Poverty Law Section of the Association of American Law Schools (AALS) and co-chaired the Lawyering in the Public Interest (Bellow Scholar) Committee of the AALS Section on Clinical Legal Education.
 He served two terms as an elected member of the board of directors of the Clinical Legal Education Association.
 From 2004-2006, Selbin served on the California State Bar Committee on the Delivery of Legal Services, dedicated to improving and increasing access to justice for low-income Californians.